pedroSG94/RootEncoder-iOS/README.md

 ## State

-Actually any bug report will be ignore because it is not stable/usable.
+Actually any bug report will be ignored because it is not stable/usable.
 Any feature request or suggestion is welcome.

 RTSP TCP audio and video streaming working.